wsag/WBM/instructions/WBM_Instruction_Manual_PSU-ROAR.md

 ```
 For this example, the river network has already been created.
 However, the above data source would be a good source for collecting river network data for other projects.
 For these other projects, keep in mind that that the data is downloaded in tiles and unless your study area is completely contained on a single tile there will need to be some GIS processing in order to get a useable input.

 For this exercise, the correct river network needs to be pointed to.
 This is done within the model `.init` file.
-The Wyoming river network is not available from the UNH FTP site.
+The Wyoming river network is not available from the UNH WBM web site.
 However, UNH has provided a copy of this file which has been made available on ROAR at: `/gpfs/group/kaf26/default/private/mdl5548/WBMOfficialContainer_Data/Wyoming_05min_flwdir.asc`. **Find the `Network` variable in the model `.init` file.
 Replace the current input with the above file.**

 **Dams / Reservoirs**
 To state the obvious, dams have a significant impact on the flow of water on a landscape.
 Within WBM, dams are used to define the location of reservoirs.
 Within the model `.init` file, it can be seen that the `Reservoirs` variable is set to accept input from a variable `.init` file. **Open the dams variable `.init` file to take a look at it.**